saeedeh/Crowding-Time-VR/README.md

 [![level five](https://img.youtube.com/vi/0E4O-S3givg/0.jpg)](https://www.youtube.com/watch?v=0E4O-S3givg)

 The below video shows the setting of the VR experiment in the lab.
 The wristband on the right hand is for recording physiological data.
-The tablet shows the heart rate and skin conductance response in real-time.
+The tablet screen shows the real-time cardiac recording from the wristband (connected to the tablet via bluetooth).

 [![level five](https://img.youtube.com/vi/Rc7tcL7Pz60/0.jpg)](https://www.youtube.com/watch?v=Rc7tcL7Pz60)